SiNtx Technologies – Consenus Indicates Potential 431.9% Upside

-SiNtx Technologies found using ticker (SINT) have now 1 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 2.5 and 2.5 with the average target price sitting at 2.5.
-Now with the previous closing price of 0.47 this would imply there is a potential upside of 431.9%.
-The day 50 moving average is 0.42 and the 200 moving average now moves to 1.33.
-The market cap for the company is $5m.
-Find out more information at: http://www.sintx.com
+SiNtx Technologies with ticker code (SINT) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 2.5 and 2.5 and has a mean target at 2.5.
+Now with the previous closing price of 0.47 this is indicating there is a potential upside of 431.9%.
+There is a 50 day moving average of 0.41 and the 200 day MA is 1.31.
+The company has a market capitalisation of $5m.
+Company Website: http://www.sintx.com

 Sintx Technologies, a biomaterial company, researches, develops, manufactures, and commercializes a range of medical implant products manufactured with silicon nitride in the United States, Europe, and South America.
 The company offers ceramic based biomaterial solutions in various medical and industrial applications.
 It provides spine implant products under the Valeo brand to surgeons and hospitals for use in cervical and thoracolumbar spine surgery.
 The company markets and sells its products directly; and through direct sales organizations, distributors, as well as original equipment manufacturer and private label partnerships.
 Sintx Technologies has a collaboration agreement with CTL Amedica to design and launch spinal implants.
 The company was formerly known as Amedica Corporation and changed its name to Sintx Technologies in October 2018.
 Sintx Technologies was founded in 1996 and is headquartered in Salt Lake City, Utah.